The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 If you want red and gold maples in Japanese gardens, November is your month.
 Rikugien, Shinjuku Gyoen, and the area around Mount Takao are spectacular in mid-to-late November.

-Like cherry blossom season, the catch is that "peak foliage" varies by 1-2 weeks every year and book up months in advance.
-Hotels and tours are at their second-highest pricing of the year.
+Like cherry blossom season, the catch is that "peak foliage" varies by 1-2 weeks every year, and hotels book up months in advance.
+Pricing is at the second-highest tier of the year.

 Average temp: 5-12°C (41-54°F) Crowds: Low (until Christmas week) Hotel prices: Low to moderate Verdict: Underrated for shopping and city lights

-The last week of December is busy with Japanese travelers heading home for New Year's, so hotels spike.
+The last week of December gets busy with Japanese travelers heading home for New Year's, so hotels spike.
 Before December 28, it's a quiet, beautiful, very photographable city.

 If I had to rank the months for the typical first-time Tokyo visitor:

-2. Late September — Same as May but warmer evenings, cheaper hotels
+2. Late September: Same as May but with warmer evenings and cheaper hotels

 If you want the iconic experiences (sakura, foliage), accept the trade-offs and book early.
 If you want the best value-to-experience ratio, the months above are where I send my own friends.